duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 But before we start training models, we need a harness.

-## A pre-training harness: NanoChat
+## A pretraining harness: NanoChat

 In 2025, Andrej Karpathy released [NanoChat](https://github.com/karpathy/nanochat): a small, hackable codebase for training GPT-2-style language models.
 It's easy to understand and modify.
 Exactly what I needed.